Security Features of HiveMQ

 source

-The source of the event that generated the audit log entry.
-The source can be control-center or rest-api.
+The origin of the event that generated the audit log entry.
+The source can be control-center, control-center-v2, or rest-api.
 When available, additional information is provided in square brackets.
-For example, control-center [Default Login] or rest-api [/api/v1/mqtt/clients].
+For example, control-center [Default Login], control-center-v2 [Clients], or rest-api [/api/v1/mqtt/clients].

 event